- LATEST BLOG POST

 - Integrated and convergent risk approaches need some discussion.
 Are they so different?
 And what about the good old Enterprise Risk…

 - Read More

-In the case of Oroville dam, the population exposed to the potential dam failure has increased significantly, normalization of deviance increased the probability of failure, so is it possible that Oroville Dam risks became unmanageable?
+In the case of Oroville dam, the population exposed to the potential dam failure has increased significantly.
+Normalization of deviance increased the probability of failure.
+So is it possible that Oroville Dam risks became unmanageable because of that?

-We are regularly asked to advise our clients if a risk is manageable or not, so we thought we could share our thoughts and analysis process to answer this question.
+Clients regularly ask us to advise if a risk is manageable or not.
+So we thought we could share our thoughts and analysis process to answer this question.